GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 #### Initial Response

+Realistically, as an SRE, it is common for stakeholders to expect the application to deliver 100% uptime and flawless performance.
+However, it's essential to communicate professionally why this expectation is *unachievable* and *unnecessary*.

+Understanding the inherent complexities and uncertainties in systems, we must educate stakeholders about the trade-offs involved in achieving high availability.
+Given that these discussions are likely to arise several times, being able to handle them with confidence and clarity is crucial.

+By pushing back against unrealistic expectations, we foster a more informed dialogue, helping stakeholders appreciate the balance between ambition and practicality.
+Ultimately, it's our responsibility to advocate for achievable service level objectives (SLOs) that ensure both reliability and a sustainable operational model while meeting user requirements.
+By articulating these points fluently, we can build trust and alignment with our stakeholders while driving continuous improvement in our systems."

 You have effectively addressed the CEO's demand for 100% uptime by:

 - **Challenging the feasibility of 100% reliability:** You clearly explained why achieving perfect uptime is practically impossible and highlighted the exponential relationship between reliability and cost.